cathxrsis/cathxrsis.github.io/about.md

 The fonts used in this blog are from Donald Knuth's Computer Modern family and can be found at [checkmyworking.com/cm-web-fonts](http://checkmyworking.com/cm-web-fonts/).

+Headings are in the font TeX Gyre Adventor.

 The background colour of this blog is Cosmic Latte.